zakariya-alhadhrami/Database-Course-Documentation/README.md

 # Database-Course-Documentation
-This repository contains a structured report for the Database course assignment.
+This repository contains a focused report for a database course assignment, covering three essential areas:
-It includes comparisons, diagrams, mind maps, and brief explanations of core database concepts.

-## 📄 Report Contents

-- ✅ Flat File Systems vs. Relational Databases
+- 🔄 Flat File Systems vs. Relational Databases
-- ✅ DBMS Advantages – Mind Map
+- 🧠 Advantages of DBMS (Mind Map)
-- ✅ Key Roles in a Database System
+- 👥 Key Roles in a Database System

+Each section includes clear explanations and visual support where needed.